 What is a grassroots climate solution?

-Why did the four members of CLIMA launch this Fund?
+Why did CLIMA members launch this Fund?

 In parallel, effective grassroots organizations and movements around the world are already advancing grassroots climate solutions, such as promoting agroecology; defending Indigenous land, water, and territories; recognizing women’s leadership and advancing gender equity; and ensuring local governance over energy systems.
+Less than 1% of international funding to grassroots organizations is unrestricted, highlighting how grantmaking practices continue to undermine communities’ sovereignty and self-determination.

 Why would I support the CLIMA Fund as a collaboration?